Blog · Review Essay · Last reviewed June 25, 2026

 Annotation and Moderation

-The book is especially strong on the difference between saying AI uses data and saying workers make data usable.
+The book is especially strong on the difference between saying AI uses data and saying workers make training data usable.
 Raw data does not arrive already aligned with institutional purpose.
 Images need boxes, labels, flags, and edge-case judgments.
 Text needs categories, toxicity ratings, corrections, comparisons, and preference signals.
 Speech needs transcription and segmentation.
 Moderation systems need policy examples.
 Safety systems need adversarial prompts and reviewed refusals.
 Evaluation systems need answer keys and human judgments about what counts as good output.

 That work is not neutral clerical preparation.
 It is where a society's categories are turned into machine-readable form.
 A worker deciding whether content is violent, sexual, hateful, political, medical, fraudulent, low quality, copyrighted, unsafe, or acceptable is also helping define the practical boundaries of the platform.
 A worker labeling a pedestrian, curb, tumor, face, object, sentiment, accent, or document type is helping create the world the model can later recognize.